ben-marshall/verilog-parser/README.md

   since Verilog is a subset of SystemVerilog.
 - System timing checks.
 See Annex 7.5.1 of the specification for what this omits.
 It hopefully won't be long before I get round to adding it though.
-- Abstract Syntax Trees.
-This is a work in progress, but it will be in there eventually.
+- ~~Abstract Syntax Trees.
+This is a work in progress, but it will be in there eventually.~~ This is now implemented to a usable state, although I haven't had the chance to use it in anger yet, and it may change.

 ## Wishlist